Public Health and Epidemiology (SVUEK_036)

 • elucidate prior public health problems by using quantitative empirical data;

-• critically choose health and demographic measures for studies of health problems;
+• critically choose health measures for studies of health problems;

 • critically judge health information depending on its source and taking into account the evidence;